thephpleague/url/4.0/components/host.md

 echo $newHost; //displays 'example.com';
 ~~~

-<p class="message-notice">if the specified offsets do not exist, no modification is performed and the current object is returned.</p>
+<p class="message-warning">if the specified offsets do not exist, no modification is performed and the current object is returned.</p>

 <p class="message-notice">This method is used by the <code>League\Uri\Url::withoutLabels</code> method</p>